What Ever Happened to Baby Jane? (novel): Plot

+In the days after, Jane, racked by guilt and fear of inevitable discovery by the police, tries to repent.
+She stops drinking, starts wearing conservative house dresses, eschews makeup, wears her hair combed, and begins slowly nursing Blanche back to health.

+Meanwhile, Edwin Flagg, eager for independence from his domineering mother, returns to the Hudson’s mansion to exploit Jane for his promised salary.
+Now aware of the Hudson sisters’ infamous history, and believing them to be wealthy, he attempts to further ingratiate himself with Jane as they share a bottle of whiskey.
+Blanche hears them talking, and manages to topple her food tray to create a disturbance.
+Edwin discovers the emaciated Blanche, and runs from the house in horror.
+A panicked Jane follows in her car and attempts to run him down.
+Thinking she has killed for a second time, Jane grabs her barely conscious sister, and heads for the location of some of her happier childhood memories: the beach where she and her father used to practice her song-and-dance routine while crowds of onlookers watched.
+Jane plays in the sand, and Blanche lies weak and on the verge of death from starvation and abuse.

 Realizing that she may be dying, Blanche reveals to Jane that it was she, not Jane, who was responsible for paralyzing her.
 After Jane humiliated Blanche at a party years earlier, her sister tried to run her over before Jane got out of the way.
 The car then slammed into a metal gate, snapping Blanche's spine.
-She managed to crawl out of the car to the gates, and Jane, frightened and drunk, hid inside the house, where she passed out.
+She managed to crawl out of the car to the gates, and Jane, frightened and drunk, hid in a flophouse hotel where she passed out.
 When the police arrived, they assumed that Jane had been driving.
 Blanche later realized that the event had driven her sister insane with guilt, but refused to allow her to seek psychiatric help for fear that Jane might recover enough to remember what really happened and then would leave her.
 Realizing that all the years of hatred and resentment between the sisters could have been avoided, Jane forgives Blanche.